The Bible says in Ecclesiastes

 evil.
 It says in Galatians 5:9, A little

 leaven leaveneth the whole lump.
-I think that verse two is stating that a wise person
+Verse two is stating that a wise person always has his

-always has his wisdom available to use at his right hand.
-We have the saying
+wisdom available to use at his right hand.
+We have the saying about someones

-about someones right-hand-man, meaning that is how things get done.
-A fool
+right-hand-man, meaning that is how things get done.
+A fool does not have

-does not have wisdom, and so all that he has is his heart as a resource.
-The
+wisdom, and so all that he has is his heart as a resource.
+The heart of man

 Solomon has a few things to say about